dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/library/mqtt-security.rst

 MQTT security
 =============

-The library allows you to use credentials for acquiring a TCP connection with the MQTT broker.
+The library enables you to utilize credentials to establish a TCP connection with the MQTT broker.
-By default you can use the same credentials you use for login in the Home Assistant panel but you can also configure custom credentials in the Mosquitto broker.
+By default, you can employ the same credentials utilized for logging into the Home Assistant panel.
+However, it's also possible to configure custom credentials within the Mosquitto broker.

 ..
 DANGER::

-    This solution is not 100% secure because communication between Arduino and Home Assistant is not encrypted.
+    This solution may not provide comprehensive security as the communication between Arduino and Home Assistant lacks encryption.
-    Username and password can be easily discovered by analyzing your local network traffic.
+    Consequently, username and password could be vulnerable to discovery through analysis of local network traffic.
-    However, that's fine as long as your local network is secured against unattended access.
+    However, this may not pose a significant risk if your local network is properly secured against unauthorized access.
-    On more powerful devices (like ESP), you should consider using TLS/SSL connection.

 ::